xicopitz/homepage/Information-Widgets.md

 ## OpenWeatherMap

-The free tier is all thats required, you will need to [subscribe](https://home.openweathermap.org/subscriptions/unauth_subscribe/onecall_30/base) and grab your API key.
+The free tier "One Call API" is all thats required, you will need to [subscribe](https://home.openweathermap.org/subscriptions/unauth_subscribe/onecall_30/base) and grab your API key.

 ```yaml
 - openweathermap: